Santo Tomas, Pampanga: Santo Tomas Apostol Parish

-The 1767 St. Thomas the Apostle Parish Church (Santo Tomas, Pampanga) belongs to the Roman Catholic Archdiocese of San Fernando.
-The Parish celebrated its 250th Founding Anniversary in 2017.
-The feast is every Easter Sunday and July 3 and its current Parish Priest was Rev. Fr.
-Marcelino M. Miranda of the Vicariate of Christ the King It has a population of 20,202, with Catholics, 19,833.
+The 1767 Santo Tomas Apostol Parish (Santo Tomas, Pampanga) belongs to the Roman Catholic Archdiocese of San Fernando.
+The parish celebrated its 250th Founding Anniversary in 2017.
+The feast is celebrated every Easter Sunday and the patronal feast is July 3 and its current Parish Priest was Rev. Fr.
+Alfredo I. David.
+The parish is belongs to the Vicariate of Christ the King Its parochial jurisdiction covers the chapels from Barangay San Vicente, Barangay San Bartolome, Northville 12 and Barangay Mesalipit of Bacolor, Pampanga and has a population of 20,202, with Roman Catholics of 19,833 as of 2020.

 On February 14, 2004, the Parish Pastoral Center and Convent were blessed and inaugurated by Bishop Paciano Aniceto.
-On October 16, 2004, the columbarium, mortuary and museum were blessed.
+On October 16, 2004, the new columbarium, mortuary and museum were blessed.

-San Matias Parish Church
+San Matias Apostol Parish

-The 1962 San Matias Parish Church belongs to the Roman Catholic Archdiocese of San Fernando.
+The 1962 San Matias Apostol Parish Church belongs to the Roman Catholic Archdiocese of San Fernando.